psyonicinc/ability-hand-ros2/README.md

 `ros2 launch ah_ros_py ah_node_launch.py write_thread:=True`

-In most typical cases you will have another ROS node which will be publishing to the hand at least every 0.3 seconds / 5 hz.
+In most typical cases you will set write_thread:=False and have another ROS node which will be publishing to the hand at least every 0.3 seconds / 5 hz.
 Ideally you publish at least 200hz for smoother control.

-or run a hand wave example without a write thread:
+For example run the hand wave node without a write thread:

 `ros2 launch ah_ros_py hand_wave_launch.py`